kirandhasade/flight_code_analysis/README.md

   9. total_stops:
   - Total no. of stops that airline takes between source and destination.
-  - There are total 5 unique total stops in the dataset.
+  - There are total **5 unique total stops** in the dataset.
   - There is one null value in the dataset.
   - It contains non-stop, 2 stops, 1 stop, 3 stops, nan, 4 stops.

    10. additional_info:
   - Represents any Additional info about the airline.
-  - There are total 10 unique additional information in the dataset.
+  - There are total **10 unique additional information** in the dataset.
   - It contains No info, In-flight meal not included,No check-in baggage included, 1 Short layover, No Info,1 Long layover, Change airports, Business class,Red-eye flight, 2 Long layover.

    11. Price:
-   - Represents fare of the ticket to fly from Source to destination in rupees.
+   - Represents fare of the ticket to fly from Source to destination in **rupees**.

 ### Overall statistics about dataset:
 - Number of columns/features = 11